-- If P11 needs to be emailed within the GSA network, the minimum available encryption is required.
-If P11 needs to be emailed outside the GSA network encryption is required.
-Instructions can be found on the privacy web page in the section "Documents for Download."
+- Instructions can be found on the privacy web page in the section "Documents for Download."
 Your email will be blocked if Social Security Numbers are sent unencrypted.

 - If P11 needs to be sent by courier, printed, or faxed several steps should be taken.
 When sending PII by courier mark "signature required" when sending documents.
 This creates a paper trail in the event items are misplaced or lost.
 Don’t let P11 documents sit on a printer where unauthorized employees or contractors can have access to the information.
 When faxing information use a secure fax line.
 If one is not available, contact the office prior to faxing, so they know information is coming.
 Then contact them after transmission to ensure they received it.
 For each event the best course of action is limit access of P11 only to those individuals authorized to handle it, create a paper trail, and verify information reached its destination.